spita90/CUDA-Circle-Renderer/README.md

 # CUDA-Circle-Renderer
 Not just a software that draws circles on the screen, but also a tool which allows to benchmark GPU and CPU rendering times.

-By the name "Spitaleri" you will find explanatory PDFs (english and italian).
+In the files "Spitaleri..." you will find explanatory PDFs (english and italian).

 Build System: